 5. Gerald, 38

 Polyamorous; organic youngsters; one nesting/number one partner. “[I] stay with my wife and two children.
 The simplest monetary entanglements are among my wife and me.
-My wife and I each painting, our cash is pooled, and we both get an equal amount of disposable money from that pool.”
+My wife and I each painting, our cash is pooled, and we get an equal amount of disposable money from that pool.”

 6. Jean, 35